scout-ml/docs/README.md

 After pushing to GitHub with `git push-sct`, opening a pull request will trigger the Scout.ml bot to auto-comment with experiment results + metadata.
 Roadmap: Scout.ml will automatically detect model regressions + flag dataset changes.
 GitHub app will prevent merge/raise error within PR console.

 ![github1](assets/github1.png)

+## Notes

+1. Scout CLI uses cronjobs to monitor job progress + metrics.
+You'll need to give Terminal this permission when prompted the first time.